Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 How does a company grow from a two-man operation selling only cotton canvas in 1974 to a multi-warehouse, globally connected textile powerhouse in 50 years?
 The answer for TVF (known for decades as Top Value Fabrics) involves being responsive to customer needs and market demands.
 As you’ll read, there is more to the story… including some future-forward decisions at crucial times.

 Two of TVF’s most influential team members, Vice President of Business Development Robert Hinsch and Classic and Vinyl Program Director Bob Burns, are still heavily involved in our success.
-They have a combined 75 years of experience at TVF, and recently took the time to walk through TVF’s storied history of our ever-evolving catalog of textiles.
+They have a combined 75 years of experience at TVF and recently took the time to walk through TVF’s storied history of our ever-evolving textile catalog.

 How it all started